 Though a scientific definition of the “honeymoon phase” doesn’t exist, research shows that dopamine levels are elevated during the early relationship stages, explaining the euphoric feelings and heightened sense of bliss.
 That’s why you get those butterflies at the beginning of every great relationship.

-And how long does the honeymoon phase last?
-From my experience, it can vary from a few months to several years.
-Regardless of time, it’s important to be aware of your feelings and learn how to use them to fortify your relationship for the long haul.
+Whether you experience a shorter honeymoon phase or something more prolonged, it’s important to be aware of your feelings and learn how to use them to fortify your relationship for the long haul.

 Here’s how to tell if you’re in the honeymoon phase:

-• You’re feeling high levels of passion, excitement, and sexual energy
+• You’re experiencing high levels of passion, excitement, and physical intimacy

 • You’re feeling intense emotions of love and adoration